bell Peterborough Morris ribbon

 Peterborough Morris Music

-Dances check into and out of our repertoire but, like a certain mythical hotel, once on this page they can't leave.
+Over the years dances come and go from our repertoire but, like a certain fictional hotel, once on this page the tunes can't leave.

 Most of our dances were collected from the traditional dancers of years ago.
 But we also perform some devised more recently; for more information see the note after each dance.